renaissance-publishing/renaissance/content/chapters/23-traits.md

   - Weak: you are weaker than the norm for your race.
 You have -5 STR.
     You cannot take both this and the Strong trait.

+#### Anxious

+You have been constantly exposed to some source of stress, which has left you anxious.

+- **Effect**: You do not naturally heal your last TT points of stress, and you start the game with TT points of stress (although you do not start with a Trauma).
+  - That is, if your Trauma Threshold is 8, then you do not naturally heal your last 8 points of stress, and you start the game with 8 Stress.

+#### Sensitive

+You are particularly sensitive to a source of stress.

+- **Effect**: pick a source of stress; whenever you are exposed to that source of stress, you take +2 SV.
+- Example sources of stress include *being gravely injured in combat; failing one of your motivational goals spectacularly; witnessing, experiencing or performing torture* and *displays of extreme supernatural power.*

 ### Neutral Traits

 Some traits are *neutral*, giving you both a benefit and a drawback; they do not cost or provide CP.